yuye1992/CNTK/Documentation/current_iteration.md

 ### Aggregation on sparse gradient for embedded layer
 ### Gradient as an operator (stretch goal)
 ### Reduced rank for convolution in C++ to enable convolution on 1D data
+Now convolution and convolution_transpose support data without channel or depth dimension by setting reductionRank to 0 instead of 1.
 ### Dilated convolution
 Add support to dilation convolution on the GPU, exposed by BrainScript, C++ and Python API.
 Dilation convolution effectively increase the kernel size, without actually requiring a big kernel.
 To use dilation convoluton you need at least cuDNN 6.0.
 ### Deterministic Pooling